microsoft/azure_arc/azure_arc_servers_jumpstart/docs/gcp_terraform_windows.md

     ![](../img/gcp_windows/08.png)

 * Next, run the ```terraform apply --auto-approve``` command and wait for the plan to finish.
-Upon completion of the Terraform script, you will have deployed a GCP Windows Server 2019 VM and initiated a script to download the Azure Arc agent to the VM and connect the VM as a new Azure Arc server inside a new Azure Resource Group.
+Upon completion of the Terraform script, you will have deployed a GCP Windows Server 2019 VM and initiated a script to download the Azure Arc agent to the VM and connect the VM as a new Azure Arc enabled server inside a new Azure Resource Group.
 It will take a few minutes for the agent to finish provisioning so grab a coffee.

     ![](../img/gcp_windows/09.png)